-Book a COVID-19 antibody test online
+Book a COVID-19 antibody test

 When you are infected with a virus, your body develops antibodies as a defence mechanism.
 These antibodies are unique for each virus so tests can be developed which are specific to a particular virus.
 If you are looking to get COVID-19 Antibody testing in Winchester, Wiltshire, Southampton or Portsmouth then look no further than Remedi Health.
 We will helped you get tested.

 Your body develops several different types of antibodies, including IgG.
 The IgG antibodies begin to accumulate as you recover from the virus and remain in the blood for an extended period of time.
 The COVID-19 antibody test analyses your blood for the presence of virus-specific IgG antibodies.
 Their presence indicates that at some point you have been infected with the COVID-19 virus and recovered.